KSP2Community/PatchManagerDocs/Writerside/topics/How-to-Use-the-Stage-System.md

 ### Mod Implicit Stages

-Mod implicit stages are the easiest to define, they are defined using `@define-stage "stage_name";` at the top level.
+Mod implicit stages are the easiest to define, they are defined using `@define-stage "stage_name";` at the top level. stage_name can be a quoted or unquoted string

 These stages are defined as being after the last mod implicit stage defined in your mod, or if there were no previous mod implicit stages defined for your mod, it is defined as being after `mod_id`.